RiverLazuliXCIX/Colosseum/README.md

 # Colosseum
 A card game built with Android Studio as part of our second year module CSC2044 at Queen's University Belfast.
+[Imported from GitLab](https://gitlab.eeecs.qub.ac.uk/csc-lvl2-1819/csc-lvl2-1819-133).

 ## How to Play
 ### Start of game